-Sleep and pregnancy just don’t seem to go together for some people.
-And there’s a whole heap of reasons why.
+Sleep and pregnancy just don’t seem to go together for some people, and there’s a lot of reasons why.

 Some people will tell you it’s your body preparing you for the sleepless newborn weeks ahead.
 Others say it’s the increase in the volume of blood in your body, which leads to an increase in body temperature and more middle of the night trips to the loo.